 Getting Your Garden Journal Organized

 Once you have all your supplies gathered, it's simply a matter of tucking things in sleeves.
 Save all your plant tags and seed packets and slip them into the sleeve pockets.
-To make it easier to find the plant you're looking for, keep each bed or section of the yard separate.
+To make it easier to find the plant you're looking for, keep each garden bed or section of the yard in a separate sleeve.

-Everything is in one place, so the next step is to start taking some notes.
+Now that everything is in one place, the next step is to start taking some notes.
 The tags and packets instantly give you information on what you planted.
-You can see through both sides, so you'll have the plant... identification as well as all the growing notes.
+You can see through both sides of the... sleeve, so you'll have the plant identification as well as all the growing notes.

 A fine tip marker is all you'll need to get started putting your journal together.
 Of course, if you'd like to get more creative with markers, stickers, and other craft store items, go for it.

-If you've included a calendar, you have a handy reference for noting all the plants planted/harvested/pruned/blooming on a specific day.Continue to 3 of 4 below.
+If you've included a calendar, you have a handy reference for noting all the plants the were planted/harvested/pruned/blooming on a specific day.Continue to 3 of 4 below.

 03 of 04